willierushrush/willierushrush.github.io/_pages/research.md

 permalink: /research/
 ---

 My current research is complex dynamics, mostly in one variable.
+(Watch this [talk](http://www.fields.utoronto.ca/talks/Story-1D-Holomorphic-Dynamics) for an accessible introduction to the field.)

 ## Papers
 <ol reversed>